 The best thing to do in this situation is to speak with an engineer who has specific geotechnical knowledge in your area.
 Typically, they know the area and have solutions for common problems.

 They may suggest engineering a foundation that extends under the zone of water content fluctuation.
 This would solve issues related to skin friction adhesion and uplift.
 Basically, issues like bowing, cracking, and settlement could be avoided.

 Depending upon the area you live in, another option could be a high performance water management plan in conjunction with correct (conbit/gravel type) backfill soils.
 The goal would be to drive runoff water away from the foundation.
 Your engineer would know if this solution would work for your situation.

 #9 How deep do my foundation footings need to be?

-Residential building codes will determine the type of foundation alloted in your area and it’s appropriate footing depth (unless you are installing a slab on grade which is laid on ground level).
+The type of foundation that will be best suited for your area and the correct footing depth will be designated by residential building codes (unless you are installing a slab on grade which is laid on ground level).

 Here in Minnesota, the 2015 MN Residential Code calls for footings to be a minimum of 42” deep in the southern parts of the state and a minimum of 60” in the northern parts of the state.